Full Proxy

 The client requests the destination IP address in the IPv4 or IPv6 header.
 However, this destination IP address could get overwhelmed by large requests.
 Therefore, the LTM distributes client requests (based on a load balancing method) to multiple servers instead of to the single specified destination IP address.
 The load balancing method determines the pattern or metric used to distribute traffic.

-These methods are categorized to be either Static or Dynamic.
+These methods are categorized as either Static or Dynamic.
 Dynamic load balancing considers real-time events and includes least connections, fastest, observed, predictive, etc. Static load balancing includes both round-robin and ratio-based systems.
 Round-robin-based load balancing works well if servers are equal (homogeneous), but what if you have nonhomogeneous servers?

 Ratio load balancing